How To Deal With Pressler, Felt & Warshaw LLP

 Option 1: Dispute the Debt

-If you think Pressler has inaccurate information, it’s possible that they or the creditor also reported incorrect information to the major credit bureaus.
-So if you dispute the debt with Pressler, you’ll also want to check your credit report and dispute any errors you see there.
+If Pressler has inaccurate information, it’s also possible that they or the creditor reported incorrect details to the credit bureaus.
+So if you're disputing the debt with Pressler, it’s a good idea to also check your credit reports and look for any related errors.

-The Fair Credit Reporting Act (FCRA) gives you the right to dispute credit report errors by sending 609 letter to each of the three major credit bureaus.
+The Fair Credit Reporting Act (FCRA) gives you the right to dispute mistakes on your credit report directly with each of the three major credit bureaus: Equifax, Experian, and TransUnion.
+You can do this online, by mail, or by sending a written dispute letter.

 Option 2: Negotiate the Debt and Make a Settlement Offer